Hosting Shiny

 Chapter 1 Background

-As a data professional working with R or Python, you might have a workflow that loads and transforms some data.
-You might have to explore and visualize this data, run some analyses and summarize your findings in reports.
+As a data professional working with R or Python, you likely have a workflow that involves loading and transforming data, exploring and visualizing it, running analyses, and summarizing findings in reports.

-In this chapter, you’ll see what Shiny can offer when it comes to data-intensive web applications, and you will be familiar with the workflow of developing and operating such web applications.
+In this chapter, you will discover what Shiny can offer when it comes to data-intensive web applications which avoid the pitfalls of sending code and data.
+You will also become familiar with the workflow of developing and operating such web applications.

 1.1 Data-intensive Apps